Deadline February 15th

 The Lynn Brady Travel Awards are given to graduate students to help defray the costs of travel to the annual ASP meeting, and to honor the life and work of Dr. Lynn R. Brady.
 Dr. Brady was a founding member of the ASP and served as the Society’s eleventh President in 1970-1971.
 He received a B.S. in Pharmacy and M.S. in Pharmacognosy at the University of Nebraska-Lincoln and a Ph.D. in Pharmacognosy from the University of Washington under the direction of Dr. Varro E. Tyler.
 He spent his career at University of Washington, first as Professor and later as the Director of Pharmaceutical Sciences and Associate Dean for Academic and Student Programs.
 He had a special interest in poisonous plants and toxic mushrooms and was known for taking students on mushroom collecting hikes.
 Dr. Brady and his wife Gerry will be remembered for their dedication to both undergraduates and graduate students.
 Dr. Brady consistently reminded the ASP Leadership that for it to survive in the long run, the Society must support and encourage its student members, and that senior members have an obligation to mentor the younger members of the Society.
 This award was originally endowed by his wife as a tribute to her husband’s dedication to the Society and its students.
-Application for this award can be made by submission of a short (1-3 pages) synopsis of the work to be presented, a curriculum vitae and a letter of justification/recommendation from the advisor.
-All awards are contingent on the acceptance of the paper for presentation by the Scientific Program Committee.

 The David Carew Student Travel Award is new for 2010.
 Dr. Carew is one of the founding members of the Society, was the sixth President of the Society, and also an Honorary Member of the ASP.
 He had a long and distinguished career at the University of Iowa and retains the title of Emeritus Professor of Pharmacognosy.
 Dr. Carew was a pioneer in medicinal plant tissue culture research and secondary metabolism, with work on the genus Catharanthus in particular.
 This newly created travel award will provide $600 to assist a young natural products scientist to attend a Society meeting and present a paper.